-Not applicable as this financial product does not make any commitment in this respect
+Not applicable as this Sub-Fund does not make any commitment in this respect

 What is the policy to assess good governance practices of the investee companies?

-The Sub-Investment Manager's policy is to use ESG scores to assist its assessment of companies' governance practice and to review the underlying components of the scores within its fundamental stock selection
+The Sub-Investment Manager's policy is to use ESG scores to assist its assessment of companies' governance practice and to review the underlying components of the scores within its fundamental stock selection process.

-The planned asset allocation of the investments of the financial product will be at least 80% in alignment with the environmental/social characteristics promoted.
-In addition to the environmental and social characteristics promoted, the Sub-Investment Manager may use the following, collectively, for up to 20% of the financial product's investments: Derivatives (with the exception of point 2 below) for hedging or efficient portfolio management and cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets; Covered call options for premium income generation.
-This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" of at least 80%, and #2 Other to reflect that up to 20% of investments may be allocated to assets for hedging, efficient portfolio management and/or ancillary liquidity purposes as permitted by law and regulatory guidance.
+The planned asset allocation of the investments of the Sub-Fund will be at least 80% in alignment with the environmental/social characteristics promoted.
+In addition to the environmental and social characteristics promoted, the Sub-Investment Manager may use derivatives for hedging, efficient portfolio management, or investment, and may utilise cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets, collectively, of up to 20% of the Sub-Fund's investments.
+This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" to reflect the proportion of investments that align with the environmental/ social characteristics promoted, i.e.at least 80%, and #2 Other to reflect that up to 20% of investments may be allocated to assets for hedging, efficient portfolio management, investment, and/or ancillary liquidity purposes as permitted by law and regulatory guidance.